 What can you do with a group of musicians and a stage?

 We’ve been asking this question since launching Aurora in 2005.
-These days some of our boldest answers emerge as part of The Orchestral Theatre at Southbank Centre – a series which sets out to rethink how an orchestral performance could look and feel.
+These days some of our boldest answers emerge as part of The Orchestral Theatre – a series which sets out to rethink how an orchestral performance could look and feel.

 “The aim is to make an audience hear anew, not by sugaring any pills, not by didactic explanation, not by light-shows, but by context… I was gripped from start to finish.”
 (The Times)